luk3thomas/luk3thomas.com/content/notes/deploying-elixir.md

   end
 end
 ```

 {{% /codefig %}}

 ## Versioning {#version}

-Before we create a deployment release we need a way to version our application.
+Before we create a release we should version our application.
-By default the `mix.exs` file includes a version string in your project
+By default `mix.exs` includes a version string in your project
 definition.

 {{% codefig caption="Version 0.1.0" %}}